wirfandeneinenpfad/txt.tr-w.xyz/_posts/2021-03-04-JHI_Blog_Arendt_Amery_Intellectual_limits.md

 title: "The public intellecutal in the eyes of Hannah Arendt and Jean Améry (working title)"
 categories: misc
 ---
+*A slightly modified and abridged version of this text appeared [on the Journal of the History of Ideas blog](https://jhiblog.org/2021/03/15/arendt-amery-and-the-public-intellectual/) on 3/15/2021.*

 ## *The public intellectual as a contested figure*